Sample size re-estimation in Phase 2 Dose-Finding: Conditional power vs. Bayesian predictive power: Frequentist approach for SSR

-For a two-stage adaptive dose-finding design with a single contrast, the PoC is done by validating whether $\widetilde{T}>Z_\alpha$. {In additional to adaptive sample size increase, the combination statistic is also applicable to changes in second stage contrast vector and allocation ratio with rigorous type I error control. }
+and positivity should be declared if $\widetilde{T}^*>z_\alpha$.
+In additional to adaptive sample size increase, this combination statistic is also applicable to changes in second stage contrast vector and allocation ratio with rigorous type I error control.